Developer Preview

 Get up and running with the Arca CLI.
 Build the binary from source and work through the same onboarding flow.

-# Build the CLIcd cli && go build -o arca .
+# Or build from sourcecd cli && go build -o arca .

 # Create a demo realmarca realm create --name development --type demo